Arceles/WinampSerialControl/README.md

 Arduino contains the sketch file for the Arduino Mega.
 Project contains a c++ project which compiles the plugin that goes inside the winamp plugin folder.

+The display module I used is TZT 256x64 with a SSD1322 controller communicated with arduino by SPI 4 wire protocol.

 Some images of the project can be seen here: https://i.imgur.com/ovlczuV.jpg https://i.imgur.com/WP3FwVS.jpg